Last modified on May 2021

 Some amount of constipation and loose motion in pregnancy is natural, and often taken care of at home.
 Diarrhoea is the body’s way of fighting pathogens by flushing out of the system, clearing the digestive tract of toxins, bacteria and viruses.

 Especially when loose motions in pregnancy symptoms are mild, it’s best to let the body do its job and settle down on its own, without any medication.
 This usually lasts for one to three days when it is infection-related and mostly a day in isolated incidents when it comes to food aversions.
 The important thing to remember is to keep yourself hydrated throughout this period.
 You can even take electrolytes to protect yourself from dehydration.
-The best food to eat in loose motion during pregnancy includes raw fruits such as apples and bananas.
+Raw fruits such as apples and bananas are advised to be consumed during this period.

 Most doctors generally recommend avoiding over-the-counter drugs during the early stages of pregnancy to avoid any chances of potentially harmful side effects.
-If you experience loose motion during pregnancy in first trimester and are looking for medicinal relief, it’s best to contact your gynaecologist for advice.
+During pregnancy if you experience loose motion in first trimester and are looking for medicinal relief, it’s best to contact your gynaecologist for advice.

 While it is safer to take medications for loose motions in second trimester of pregnancy, as a general rule, consult your doctor before taking any medication.
 Before consuming any medication, read the label for warnings for pregnant women.